Frederick S. Litten

 p.
 87, line 4: the reference "[BL:250]" should read "[B40:250]".

 p.
-96: About three months after Maria had begun at Nonnberg school, she enrolled on 16 February 1925 at the Mozarteum in Salzburg (see also p.
+96: About five months after Maria had arrived at Nonnberg school, she enrolled on 16 February 1925 at the Mozarteum in Salzburg (see also p.
 145f.) in a preparatory course in lute playing, which she had to pay for.
 (Her "accomodation" is given as "female teacher, Nonnberg Abbey.")
 No grades or leaving date were noted on her student's registration sheet, so we do not know whether she completed what was technically the second semester of the 1924/25 school year.
 (Source: Universität Mozarteum – Archiv (Kunst-ARCHIV-Raum): Matrikel-Nr.
 2508: Studienblatt Maria Gusti Kutschera.
 See also this press release in German.)

 p.
 101, footnote 131: (Baroness) Margarete "Reta" Antonie Maria von Mandelsloh was born on 27 February 1879 in Salzburg and died on 4 May 1963 in Neumarkt-Sankt Veit (Upper Bavaria).
 (Source: Genealogisches Handbuch des Adels.
 Vol. 69. (= Freiherrliche Häuser A, vol. 11.)
 Limburg an der Lahn: C. A. Starke Verlag, 1979, p.
 168.)
 According to a personal communication by one of her grand-nephews (4 March 2024), she worked for the Trapps at some stage, but possibly more as a governess than as a housekeeper.
 (After the second world war the Trapps sent care packages and letters to her.)
 Maria's and Agathe's claim that she had been an "elderly lady" clashes with the fact that she was only about one year older than Georg.